 As an employee, you accrue pension on your earnings and as a self-employed person on your YEL income.
 You can also accrue pension when you study or draw an unemployment allowance or other social benefits.

 What affects the amount of pension?

 Your employer takes care of your pension cover, and as an entrepreneur you need to take care of it yourself.
-The larger your salary or your YEL income, the bigger your pension.
+The larger your salary or your YEL income is, the bigger your pension is.
 Studying, periods of unemployment and certain social benefits can also increase your pension amount.

 The amount of your pension is affected by the life expectancy coefficient, earnings-related pension index, wage coefficient and compensation paid under the motor liability insurance and accident insurance.
 A voluntary pension insurance paid by you or arranged by your employer will not affect the amount of your earnings-related pension.
 Read more details below.